How the Psychological Contract Fuels Workplace Engagement

 a) Establish Trust

-So employers need to start by building trust with all employees.
+So, employers need to start by building trust with all employees.
 This can consist of improving communication, transparency, and showing a real commitment to the workforce.
 Encouraging open, two-way dialogue between employees and management can be an important first step toward enhanced communications and a true culture of trust.

 b) Set Clear Expectations

 Establishing clear expectations, including specific role definitions, is essential for minimizing the possibility of any misunderstandings.
 Employees thrive when they know what is expected of them and can balance these feelings with what they expect in return.
+This clarity is crucial for managing the psychological contract effectively.

 c) Encourage Ongoing Feedback

 Another best practice is to develop and implement a system where ongoing feedback is welcome.
 This enables the employer to hear employees’ feedback, adjust their expectations, and take the right steps to address workers’ concerns more proactively.
-Such a process helps ensure that the psychological contract isn’t a “set-it-and-forget it” approach.
+Such a process helps ensure that the psychological contract isn’t a “set-it-and-forget-it” approach.
 Instead, it is constantly evolving to remain responsive to any changing needs from both the company’s and the employee’s perspective.

 Measuring the Psychological Contract and Its Effect